-Location: Regent's Park London, United Kingdom NW1 4SA
+United Kingdom, NW1 4SA

 If you’re someone who is looking for a truly global MBA experience, London Business School has to be high up on the short list.
 First off, London is one of the world’s greatest cities, a European capital of both culture and business.
 Secondly, it’s a great jumping off point for all points Europe.
 And third, the school attracts an annual incoming class of about 400 MBA students from 59 nationalities who are globally minded by nature.

 No matter where they hail from, most of them have either taken their undergraduate degrees from outside their native lands, accumulated significant work experience away from home, or traveled extensively around the world.
 From day one what they share in common is a profound interest in the true global economy and how one gets ahead in it.

 The full-time program can be completed in as short as 15 months, by taking fewer electives, or as long as 21.
 Most opt for the full 21-month length of the program largely because they like it so much.
 The program begins in late August each year with orientation and a leadership module running throughout September.
 This is followed by three study periods: Autumn Term (October to December), Spring Term (January to March), and Summer Term (April to July).

 Students learn chiefly through structured lectures and case discussions, sometimes alongside tutorials or workshops.
 Group work is also an essential part of all courses.